4regab/deepterm-kiroween/README.md

 - **Delete Categories** - Remove entire categories with all associated terms
 - **Drag & Drop Reorder** - Reorder flashcard terms with drag and drop

+### Theme System

+- **Normal Mode** - Clean, light interface with warm tones
+- **Spooky Mode** - Dark purple Halloween theme featuring:
+  - **Flashlight Effect** - Immersive dark study mode where the screen is pitch black and only the area around your cursor/finger is illuminated, like studying with a flashlight in the dark
+  - **Halloween** inspired UI text throughout the app

 ### Export & Sharing

 - **PDF Export** - Export reviewers and flashcards to compact two-column PDF format